Gravity in $d=2+\epsilon$ dimensions and realizations of the diffeomorphisms group: Unimodular-dilaton action

 It is straightforward to see that, with respect to the new scale $\mu$, the counterterms are in form the same as the bare action \eqref{eq:unimodular-dilaton}.
 We thus choose $\mu$ as our scale for the renormalization group and, thanks to the fact that it comes from an Einsteinian metric, we also believe that it makes more sense to compare its effects with those observed in Sect.~\ref{sect:jj}.

 The computation of the RG equations follows the previous section: we continue the theory to $d=2+\epsilon$ dimensions with $G\to G\mu^{-\epsilon}$ to get the beta function $ \beta_G = \epsilon G - B G^2 $ with $B$ given in \eqref{eq:sct-udg-coeff}.
 The problem with the coefficient $B$ is that it is gauge-dependent, which can be seen easily from the second contribution containing $\delta\beta$.
 This is the first real obstacle that our approach encounters; we notice, however, that the gauge-dependent contribution is precisely zero for $d=2$, so we know that at least in the two dimensional case the result is undoubtedly physical.
 We believe that the gauge dependence appears because the anomaly is well-defined only in $d=2$, for example $\langle T\rangle \propto R$ can only be integrated in $d=2$, giving the nonlocal Polyakov action \cite{Polyakov:1987zb}.
 We make a point in this direction in appendix~\ref{sect:topological}.
-From now on we proceed taking $\delta\beta=0$, but keeping in mind that true gauge independence is achieved only for $d=2$.
-In this approximation, we find the beta function